themattmayfield/filemaker-webdirect-record/README.md

 4. As you can see this will get your id parameter from the url and go to that record.

 # How to get a users ID into the url to pass to filemaker.
+The most common reason someone wants to go to a specific record from an HTML page is that they have a login form and wants the user that logs in to go straight to the FileMaker record specific to them.
+###### So Let's Do That.

+## Things to keep in mind.
+1. We are only going to be using email to login the user.
+You can use the same logic to sign them in with email and pass, or whatever credentials of your choosing, but for now we will use just email.
+2. When a user logs in, they access the FileMaker database using the credentials of that privilege set.
+So if necessary, create a guest account with a limited privilage set.
+3. I will not be going over how to make this more secure, that is on you.
+However with that being said, FileMaker has made this very secure already.

+## Steps to get a users ID into the url to pass to filemaker.
+1.